-- Number & Algebra Sequences and series, Indices and logarithms, Permutations and combinations, Partial fractions, Complex numbers, Proof by induction - Functions Equations of straight lines, Curve sketching, Definition of function, Quadratic functions, Graph transformations, Factor and remainder theorem, Modulus function - Geometry and Trigonometry Coordinate geometry, Volume and surface areas of 3D shapes, Trigonometry, Bearings, Circles, Reciprocal trigonometric ratios, Compound angle identities, Vectors - Statistics and Probability Classification of data, Sampling, Presentation of data, Measures of central tendency and dispersion, Linear correlation, Introduction to probability, Venn diagrams, Discrete random variables, Normal distribution, Binomial distribution, Conditional probability, Regression line x on y, Bayes' Theorem, Continuous random variables - Calculus Introduction to limits, differentiation of polynomials and basic trigonometric functions, equations of tangents and normal, Definite integrals, Chain, product and quotient rules, Kinematics, Indefinite integration and integration by substitution methods, Numerical methods, Understanding of limits, Differentiation from first principles, L'Hopital's Rule, Implicit differentiation, Related rates and optimisation, Derivatives of more complex functions, Integration by parts, Volumes of revolution, First order differential equations, Maclaurin expansions
+- Number & Algebra Sequences and series, Indices and logarithms, Permutations and combinations, Partial fractions, Complex numbers, Proof by induction - Functions Equations of straight lines, Curve sketching, Definition of function, Quadratic functions, Graph transformations, Factor and remainder theorem, Modulus function - Geometry and Trigonometry Coordinate geometry, Volume and surface areas of 3D shapes, Trigonometry, Bearings, Circles, Reciprocal trigonometric ratios, Compound angle identities, Vectors - Statistics and Probability Classification of data, Sampling, Presentation of data, Measures of central tendency and dispersion, Linear correlation, Introduction to probability, Venn diagrams, Discrete random variables, Normal distribution, Binomial distribution, Conditional probability, Regression line x on y, Bayes' Theorem, Continuous random variables - Calculus Introduction to limits, differentiation of polynomials and basic trigonometric functions, equations of tangents and normal, Definite integrals, Chain, product and quotient rules, Kinematics, Indefinite integration and integration by substitution methods, Numerical methods, Understanding of limits, Differentiation from firstprinciples, L'Hopital's Rule, Implicit differentiation, Related rates and optimisation, Derivatives of more complex functions, Integration by parts, Volumes of revolution, First order differential equations, Maclaurin expansions

-This course is designed for students with strong ability in mathematics, enjoying the analytical aspects of the subject.
+This course is designed for students with strong ability in mathematics, who enjoy the analytical aspects of the subject.
 The HL course is suitable for students considering further studies in Mathematics or in related subject, such as Physics and Engineering and some Economics courses at top universities.
 Students commencing the HL course should have achieved a standard of Mathematics equivalent to a grade A at IGCSE and ideally an advanced Mathematics course, such as Additional Mathematics.
-Students commencing the SL course should have achieved a standard of Mathematics equivalent to a grade B at IGCSE.
+Students commencing the HL course should have achieved a standard of Mathematics equivalent to a grade A at IGCSE and ideally an advanced Mathematics course, such as Additional Mathematics.